-- Print and post Running Dictation Image Prompts around the classroom. - Review Unit 22, Lesson 1 Explore 4 in Rosetta Stone Ojibwe as a class. - 3.
-Write the following words on the board and ask students to translate them: apagidamaw, naadamaw, gikinoo'amaw, ininamaw, ozhitamaw and wiindamaw. - 4.
-Write the following words on the whiteboard and ask students to translate them: gwiiwizens, ikwezens. - Review Unit 16, Lesson 3 Explore vtas 2 in Rosetta Stone Ojibwe as a class. - 6.
-Separate students into pairs. - a.
-Give each pair of students one copy of the Running Dictation Response Sheet. - b.
+- 1. Print and post Running Dictation Image Prompts around the classroom. - 2.
+Review Unit 22, Lesson 1 Explore 4 in Rosetta Stone Ojibwe as a class. - 3.
+Write the following words on the board and ask students to translate them: apagidamaw, naadamaw, gikinoo'amaw, ininamaw, ozhitamaw and wiindamaw. - Write the following words on the whiteboard and ask students to translate them: gwiiwizens, ikwezens. - 5.
+Review Unit 16, Lesson 3 Explore vtas 2 in Rosetta Stone Ojibwe as a class. - 6.
+Separate students into pairs.

+- b.
 Each student will write three sentences, and run for three sentences. - 7.
 Allow students time to examine each picture and use the vocabulary on the board to dictate the sentence to their partner.
 Continue the activity until students have finished all six images or you run out of time.